Finalists for Utah Leopold Conservation Award Selected

-SANDY, Utah – Three finalists have been selected for the prestigious 2019 Utah Leopold Conservation Award®.
+Three finalists have been selected for the 2020 Utah Leopold Conservation Award®.

 The finalists are:

-This year’s finalists will be recognized November 14 at the Utah Association of Conservation Districts luncheon in St. George.
-The award recipient will be formally presented with the $10,000 award and a crystal depicting Aldo Leopold on November 22 at the Utah Farm Bureau Federation’s Annual Convention in Layton.
+This year’s finalists will be recognized November 4 at the Utah Association of Conservation Districts luncheon in St. George.
+The award recipient will be formally presented with $10,000 and a crystal award on November 20 at the Utah Farm Bureau Federation’s Annual Convention in Provo.

 “We congratulate these families on the recognition that comes from being listed as finalist for this award.
 The Sand County Foundation and Aldo Leopold are a great example of the good that can be done when groups work together to promote the wise use of our natural resources.
 While we can only recognize a few families with this award, they truly represent the vast majority of farmers and ranchers in our state who feel a sense of responsibility to the land and animals,” said Ron Gibson, Utah Farm Bureau President.